 In the summer of 2015, most of the political world still thought Donald Trump's candidacy was a joke.
 Norm Ornstein…www.vox.com

-What really needs to be done to combat Right Wing fake news and propaganda, is for someone to start a large well funded non-profit news organization that could become mainstream— one that is targeted to the current audience of Right Wing fake news and conspiracy media.
+What really needs to be done to combat Right Wing propaganda, is for someone to start a large well funded non-profit news organization that could become mainstream— one that is targeted to the current audience of Right Wing propaganda news and conspiracy media.
 There could be a progressive outlet of this kind.
 There is certainly room for a conservative but truthful media network too.
 There could be a politically neutral but truth-oriented media network also.

 Cognitive scientist George Lakoff is probably the best person Democrats have, for explaining how to craft messages that might work.
 President Obama gave one of Lakoff’s books to his speechwriter during his presidential campaign, and it sure seems to have worked there.
 Here are a transcript of one recent interview of Lakoff, a recent podcast he did, and a description of his most recent book.